WinRafaelx/ArtPiece/README.md

 This waebsite will have 3 pages include Main Page to show all image, Form to generate image page, and the page after generate image.

+* Installation for each front & Backend you can read more in their folder readme file

-# Illustration for each page
+## Illustration for each page
 <!-- Create a table with 2 rows and 2 columns -->
 <table>
   <tr>